Overall Equipment Effectiveness (OEE)

 OEE is calculated as a standard measurement that expresses the impact of equipment availability, the performance, and the quality of output.

 Availability is calculated as the ratio of total available production time to planned production time.
-Thus it captures the loss in the productive time of operations due to unscheduled downtime.
+Thus, it captures the loss in the productive time of operations due to unscheduled downtime.
 Any scheduled downtime to undertake preventive maintenance is adjusted and therefore does not impact the OEE calculation.

 Performance is calculated as the ratio of total units produced to production capacity.
-Thus it accounts for the factors that slow down the output, including slower rate and minor stoppages.
+Thus, it accounts for the factors that slow down the output, including slower rate and minor stoppages.

 Quality is calculated as the ratio of good parts produced by a total number of products produced.
-Thus it’s a measure of the defective parts provided, that does not comply with the established quality standards and require rework.
+Thus, it’s a measure of the defective parts provided, that does not comply with the established quality standards and require rework.

 Each of the factors can theoretically attain a maximum of 100%, and thus OEE can have a maximum value of 100%.
 An Overall Equipment Effectiveness score of 100% means the plant operations work perfectly without any downtime, producing the product at the ideal capacity and there are no rejects in production output.

 Alternately the shortfall of OEE from 100% gives an accurate measure of the different losses experienced in the plant operations that prevented the system from performing at its full potential.
-TPM classifies these losses occurring in shop floor as 16 types of failures in Gemba (“the real place”).
+TPM classifies these losses occurring in the shop floor as 16 types of failures in Gemba (“the real place”).
 OEE’s beauty lies in its simplicity, and it captures the operational effectiveness over a period.
 Though in itself, it does not give insights into the principal causes, analysis of the losses that result in deficiencies in Availability, Performance, and Quality can provide the insights needed.

 Advantages of OEE